-Before we create any content, or even have the site completely built for that matter, we create our social accounts and implement IFTTT triggers.
-We do this now so when it is time to do the on page we can add the social tabs and “sameas” schema right away, instead of circling back around at a later time.
-If you want more details vis a vis our social seo process then check out the aforementioned post by Chaz and I.
+Before we create any content or even have the site completely built for that matter, we create our social accounts and implement IFTTT triggers.
+We do this now so when it is time to do the on-page we can add the social tabs and “same as” schema right away, instead of circling back around at a later time.
+If you want more details vis a vis our social SEO process then check out the aforementioned post by Chaz and me.

 We did a branded network and two tier II networks from Web20Ranker.com for this one.